Toss halved 1 cup potatoes with 2 tablespoons olive oil, sea salt , black pepper, and a pinch of ¼ teaspoon caraway seeds.

 Roast at 425°F for 25–35 minutes, turning once, until they are deeply golden and tender.

-For the croutons, toss the bread cubes with olive oil, caraway, a pinch of salt, and pepper.
+For the croutons, toss the 2 pieces marble rye bread (cut into cubes) with 2 tablespoons olive oil, ¼ teaspoon caraway seeds, a pinch of salt, and pepper.

 Toast in a 375°F (190°C) oven or air fryer for 8–12 minutes, stirring once, until golden and crisp at the edges.
 Let cool on a tray.

-Toss shredded cabbage with a pinch of salt and toasted caraway.
+Toss 3 cups green cabbage (thinly shreddd) with a pinch of salt and toasted caraway.
 Massage for 1–2 minutes until slightly softened and glossy.
 Allow it to sit for 10 minutes.

-In a small bowl or jar, whisk The Works mustard and neutral oil until lightly emulsified and glossy.
+In a small bowl or jar, whisk 3 tablespoons The Works Mustard and 3 tablespoons olive oil until lightly emulsified and glossy.

-Add malt vinegar, pickle brine, and honey.
+Add 2 tabelspoons malt vinegar, 1 teaspoon dill pickle brine, and 1 teaspoon honey .
 Whisk again; the dressing should be pourable and slightly thick, with visible relish/chunks from the mustard.

-Stir in the chopped dill and sliced green onion.
+Stir in the chopped 1 tablespoon fresh dill and 1 tablespoon green onion.

 Taste and adjust.
 The flavor should be punchy, tangy, and a little sweet.